The Multi-Objective Polynomial Optimization: Introduction

 \subsection{Contributions}

 The above questions are the major topics of this paper.
 When MOPs are given by polynomials, there are special properties for them.
 The following are our major contributions.

 We study the convex geometry for (weakly) Pareto values.
-The epigraph set, i.e., the set $\mc{U}$ as in \reff{set:U}, is useful for (weakly) Pareto values.
+The epigraph set, i.e., the set $\mcal{U}$ as in \reff{set:U}, is useful for (weakly) Pareto values.
 We give a characterization for the Pareto front.
 When the objectives are convex, we show that the set of weakly Pareto values can be expressed in terms of the boundary of a convex set.
-When the MOP is given by SOS convex polynomials, we show that $\mc{U}$ can be given by semidefinite representations.
+When the MOP is given by SOS convex polynomials, we show that $\mcal{U}$ can be given by semidefinite representations.
 This is shown in Section~\ref{sc:char}.

 For solving LSPs and CSPs, or detecting nonexistence of (weakly) Pareto points, we often need to detect whether or not an optimization problem is unbounded.
-To this end, we discuss how to detect unboundedness of polynomial optimization.
-This is done in Section~\ref{sc:unbounded}.
+There exists few work for detecting unboundedness in nonconvex optimization.
+We give a convex relaxation method for detecting unboundedness in polynomial optimization under some genericity assumptions.
+To the best of the authors' knowledge, this is the first work that can achieve this goal.
+The results are in Section~\ref{sc:unbounded}.

 We discuss how to solve LSPs in Section~\ref{sc:LSP}.
-Under a generic nonsingularity assumption, we give a tight relaxation method for solving the LSP.
-When the feasible set $K$ is unbounded, we show how to find proper weights.
-We also show how to detect nonexistence of proper weights.
+Under a genericity assumption, we give a tight relaxation method for solving LSPs and obtaining Pareto points.
+When the feasible set $K$ is unbounded, we show how to find proper weights such that the LSP is bounded below.
+We also show how to detect that the LSP is unbounded below for all weights, i.e., how to detect nonexistence of proper weights.

 Section~\ref{sc:CSP} studies how to solve CSPs.
-We first apply the tight relaxation method to compute minimum values $f_1^*, \ldots, f_m^*$ for the individual objectives.
+We first apply the tight relaxation method to compute global minimum values $f_1^*, \ldots, f_m^*$ for the individual objectives.
 After that, we formulate the CSP equivalently as a polynomial optimization problem and then solve it by using Moment-SOS relaxations.

 Section~\ref{sc:detect} discusses how to detect if a given point is a (weakly) Pareto point or not.
 This can be done by solving certain polynomial optimization.
 We also show how to detect existence or nonexistence of (weakly) Pareto points.
 This requires to solve some moment feasibility problems.